With Employees

 Promoting Work-Life Balance

 We implement a variety of measures to help employees balance a fulfilling personal life with job satisfaction and growth.
+We have received Kurumin certification every year since 2008 as a child-rearing company, and in July 2024, we received Platinum Kurumin certification.
 Our target for annual paid leave is set at 12 days per year.
 We are working to ensure that this goal is met.
-In FY2023, the average rate of achievement of this goal was 100% for union members for the third year in a row.
+In FY2024, the average rate of achievement of this goal was 100% for union members for the fourth year in a row.

 Slogan of Work-Life Balance